 VIDEO: Shinsuke Nakamura’s New Entrance Theme

-NWA 70th Anniversary Show Results Including Appearances of Lucha Underground and ROH Stars
+EVOLVE 117 and 118 Results Including Appearances of Lucha Underground, NXT, and Impact Wrestling Stars

 Here are the results of EVOLVE 117 and EVOLVE 118 from December 15 to December 16, 2018.
 EVOLVE 117: Harlem...